Feature Film Awards

 The Award for Outstanding Individual Contribution to a Short Film

-Introduced for the first time this year, this award supports short filmmaking by recognising an outstanding contribution to a short film.
+Introduced for the first time last year, this award supports short filmmaking by recognising an outstanding contribution to a short film.
 The award may be given to an individual in any creative department, including (but not limited to) direction, writing, music, editing, art direction, performance, and animation.
 Films in the competition are drawn from the Shorts, Black Box, and Animation strands of EIFF.